awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 When you add alternate domain names, you must create CNAME records to route DNS queries for the alternate domain names to your CloudFront distribution\.
 To do this, you must have permission to create CNAME records with the DNS service provider for the alternate domain names that you’re using\.
 Typically, this means that you own the domains, but you might be developing an application for the domain owner\.

 **Alternate domain names and HTTPS**
 If you want viewers to use HTTPS with an alternate domain name, you must complete some additional configuration\.
-For more information, see [Using Alternate Domain Names and HTTPS](using-https-alternate-domain-names.md)\.
+For more information, see [Using alternate domain names and HTTPS](using-https-alternate-domain-names.md)\.

 ## Restrictions on using alternate domain names<a name="alternate-domain-names-restrictions"></a>